 The paper bottle project is made from renewable materials that are 100% bio-based and recycled materials.
 From your soda bottle to beauty products containers and packaging, Paboco provides people with better environmental choices.

-Paboco also engages in responsible forestry where for every tree harvested, two to three are planted and allowed to grow to an optimal size.
-It is important to grow new trees as new trees can bind more carbon dioxide than older trees.
-This act of active and responsible forestry plays a key role in combatting climate change.
+Paboco also engages in responsible forestry, where for every tree harvested, two to three are planted and allowed to grow to an optimal size.
+It is essential to grow new trees as new trees can bind more carbon dioxide than older trees.
+This act of active and responsible forestry plays a crucial role in combatting climate change.

-Apart from its vision for a sustainable future to eliminate waste from the use of plastic bottles, the Hydro Flask company comes with other interesting factors in appearance, design, and functionality.
+Apart from its vision for a sustainable future to eliminate waste from using plastic bottles, the Hydro Flask company comes with other exciting factors in appearance, design, and functionality.

-Imagine a day at the beach, or when you go hiking and you desperately need to cool down with a cold drink but all you can get were lukewarm drinks.
+Imagine a day at the beach or when you go hiking and desperately need to cool down with a cold drink, but all you can get are lukewarm drinks.
 The brains behind the Hydroflask had the same feeling.